How Safe is Spray Foam Insulation?

 Here's how it works: two mixtures, known as Side A and Side B, are sprayed on site by trained installation personnel.
-Before they combine and cure, they contain a number of compounds known to be hazardous to human health, which is why anyone on the premises needs to wear appropriate protective gear, including solvent-resistant gloves, a respirator, and a suit.
-Homeowners and others should be kept out of the site if possible, and if they need to be there, they need protection.
+Before the mixtures combine and cure, they contain a number of compounds known to be hazardous to human health, which is why anyone on the premises needs to wear appropriate protective gear, including solvent-resistant gloves, a respirator, and a suit.
+Homeowners and others should be kept off the site if possible, and if they must be there, they need protection.

 For one thing, there can be problems with installation.
-If the mix is not applied properly, toxic chemicals may remain present, offgassing for an extended period of time and causing environmental illness, including respiratory diseases.
+If the mix is not applied properly, toxic chemicals may remain present, off-gassing for an extended period of time and causing environmental illness such as respiratory diseases.
 For another, if the insulation is trimmed, drilled, or otherwise modified too soon, this can also cause the proliferation of toxins.
 These known issues indicate the teams installing spray foam installation during a home remodel or green home retrofit need to use extreme caution, and must be well-trained when it comes to working with these substances.

 In addition, some people appear to be getting sick from spray foam insulation even when it's applied and handled correctly during the hazardous stage.
-In some cases, homeowners have been forced to abandon projects or sell because their homes make them too sick to be inside.
-This would suggest both that some people have a high sensitivity to polyurethane foam insulation, and that these chemicals may not be as safe as previously believed, indicating a clear need for research and engineering to develop a safer product.
+In extreme cases, homeowners have been forced to abandon projects or sell because their homes make them too ill.
+This would suggest both that certain individuals have a high sensitivity to polyurethane foam insulation, and that these chemicals may not be as safe as previously believed.
+There is a clear need for research and engineering to develop a safer product.

 There are alternatives to foam insulation known to be safer and environmentally friendly, who those who want to be green and healthy.
 One option is mineral wool, a very old insulating material, and it's also possible to use cellulose or denim insulation.
 All of these products involve the use of recycled materials in their production, and they're inert, so they shouldn't cause health problems.
 It's possible that more biologically-based foam products will be developed someday, allowing people to enjoy the advantages of spray products without the risks.